Organization and Nature of Business and Going Concern

 Going Concern and Management’s Plans

-The Company expects its capital resources as of March 31, 2019, availability on the Payplant facility to finance purchase orders and invoices in an amount equal to 80% of the face value of purchase orders received (as described in Note 5), funds from higher margin business line expansion and credit limitation improvements will not be sufficient to fund planned operations for the next twelve months from the date the financial statements are issued.
-In addition, the Company is pursuing possible strategic transactions.
-Therefore, the Company may raise such additional capital as needed, through the issuance of equity, equity-linked or debt securities.
-The Company’s condensed consolidated financial statements as of March 31, 2019 have been prepared under the assumption that the Company will continue as a going concern for the next twelve months from the date the financial statements are issued.
-Management’s plans and assessment of the probability that such plans will mitigate and alleviate any substantial doubt about the Company’s ability to continue as a going concern, is dependent upon the ability to attain further operating efficiency, reduce expenditures, and, ultimately, to generate sufficient levels of revenue.
-The Company’s condensed consolidated financial statements as of March 31, 2019 do not include any adjustments that might result from the outcome of this uncertainty.
+The Company expects its capital resources as of March 31, 2018, the $9.2 million in net proceeds from the April 2018 capital raise, availability on the Payplant Facility to finance purchase orders and invoices in an amount equal to 80% of the face value of purchase orders received (as described in Note 8), funds from higher margin business line expansion and credit limitation improvements should be sufficient to fund planned operations during the year ending December 31, 2018.
+However, if the Company pursues acquisitions, other expansion plans or changes its business plan it may need to raise additional capital.
+The Company may raise the additional capital, if needed, through the issuance of equity, equity-linked or debt securities.
+In this regard, the Company is exploring strategic transactions, including a spin-off of its infrastructure business segment, sometimes referred to as the Value Added Reseller (VAR) business, which could reduce operating expenses and eliminate substantially all of its trade debt.
+In connection with such a transaction, the Company may contribute additional capital resources to such business segment, which will lower the Company’s available capital resources.
+The Company’s condensed consolidated financial statements as of March 31, 2018 have been prepared under the assumption that we will continue as a going concern for the next twelve months from the date the financial statements are issued.
+Management’s plans and assessment of the probability that such plans will mitigate and alleviate any substantial doubt about the Company’s ability to continue as a going concern, is dependent upon the ability to attain further operating efficiency, reduce expenditures, and, ultimately, to generate sufficient levels of revenue, which together represent the principal conditions that raise substantial doubt about our ability to continue as a going concern.
+The Company may also consider selling assets and or a spin-off of certain of its business segments as discussed previously.
+The Company’s condensed consolidated financial statements as of March 31, 2018 do not include any adjustments that might result from the outcome of this uncertainty.

 No definition available.